 Attribute Score.
-An attribute score is the percent of the maximum possible sum of the metric scores for the attribute.
+An attribute score is the percent of the maximum possible combination of the metric scores for the attribute.

-CRAM Score or AA Score.
-A CRAM score or AA score indicates the overall condition of an Assessment Area.
-It is calculated as the percent of the maximum possible sum of the attribute scores for the Assessment Area.
+CRAM Index Score or AA Score.
+A CRAM Indx score or AA score indicates the overall condition of an Assessment Area.
+It is calculated as the average of the four final attribute scores for the Assessment Area.